14. Interfacing compiled code (**)#

 • How are missing values represented?

-• How can we check if an integer is a missing value?
-What about a floating-point variable?
+• How can we check if an int is a missing value?
+What about a double?

 • How to prevent SEXPs from being garbage-collected?